garystafford/kstreams-on-msk/README.md

 # Kafka Streams Example for Amazon MSK with IAM Auth

-Adoption of the simple `WordCountLambdaExample.java` code example from Confluent for use with IAM access control for Amazon MSK.
+Adoption of the simple `WordCountLambdaExample.java` code example from Confluent, for use with AWS IAM access control for Amazon MSK.
 Example code demonstrates the Apache Kafka Streams API (aka Kafka Streams or KStreams).

 Build Gradle 7.4.
 Compiled and ran on OpenJDK 8u322.
 Build as fat jar (`shadowJar`) using `com.github.johnrengelman.shadow`.
-Application ran from within OpenJDK 8u322 docker base container, running on an Amazon EKS cluster.
+Application ran from within OpenJDK 8u322 container, running on an Amazon EKS cluster.
+Kafka API commands ran from within a Kafka container, running on an Amazon EKS cluster.

 ## Reference

 - <https://github.com/confluentinc/kafka-streams-examples/blob/7.0.0-post/src/main/java/io/confluent/examples/streams/WordCountLambdaExample.java>
 - <https://github.com/JohnReedLOL/kafka-streams/blob/master/src/main/java/io/confluent/examples/streams/SecureKafkaStreamsExample.java>

-## Commands to Build, Copy, and Run
+## Build, Copy, and Run the KStreams Application on EKS/MSK

-Commands to build with Gradle, copy to an Amazon EKS pod container and run.
+Commands to create the Kafka topics, build the application with Gradle, copy fat jar to an Amazon EKS pod container, run the application, and produce input messages.

 ```shell
 # build kstreams application fat jar